 - 1. STEMS.
-Cylindrical, in some species known to reach up to (?) cm in diam. and 10 m in length; cross section with xylem dissected by narrow rays, and with scattered short, interxylary phloem arcs. - 2.
+Cylindrical, up to 10 m in length, diam. of mature stems not known to us; cross section with xylem dissected by narrow rays, and with scattered concentric, interxylary phloem arcs.
+Most members in this family have intraxylary phloem in the form of a ring at the periphery of the medulla (Metcalf & Chalk 1957). - 2.
 EXUDATES.
 No information available. - 3.
 CLIMBING MECHANISM.
-Scrambling lianas with short prehensile branches or unciform branches whose bases develop into a woody hook.
+Scrambling lianas with short prehensile branches, some species aided by a pair of opposite woody hooks at the very base of the inflorescence. - 4.
+INDUMENT.
+Plant puberulent but soon becoming glabrous, trichomes are simple straight or less often undulate.